VertexCache/VertexCache/client-sdks/README.md

 <h1 align="center">VertexCache Client SDKs</h1>

 This is the official collection of **Client SDKs** provided by the VertexCache project.
+All SDKs communicate directly with the VertexCache server using a **raw TCP socket** and the binary **VCMP protocol** for low-latency, high-throughput access.

 > **What is VertexCache?**
 > VertexCache is a high-performance, open-source in-memory caching system designed for speed, flexibility, and developer-friendly integration.
 It supports primary and multi-level secondary indexing for fast lookups and reduced database I/O.